 Facts about our SMR Athletic Trainers

 - SMR has 2 athletic trainers – Mr. D.J.
 Hayes and Ms. Bailey Clark

 - Both hold a Master’s degree in Athletic Training/Kinesiology

 - Their offices are located in the Donnie Williams Center on the lower level

-- The trainers evaluate all injuries and illnesses associated with SMR student-athletes
+- The athletic trainers evaluate all injuries and illnesses associated with SMR student-athletes

 - Our Athletic Training Room is over 1,000 sq. ft.